 “A job that slowly kills you, bruises that won’t heal / You look so tired-unhappy.”

 Just that verse would play over and over again in my head as an anthem.

 So why did I wallow in the mundane routine of a profession that afforded not even the most remote modicum of pleasure, let alone the human dignity it chiseled away moment to moment?
 One reason was because I wasn’t brave enough to just turn my back on this ill-made decision after investing so much of the proverbial blood, sweat, and tears only to imagine the screaming laughter of all those witnessing another destroyed person acquiesce to the unreasonable pressure.
 Another reason may have been a kind of satisfaction one derives from the rare acknowledgement one receives when in a situation that’s somewhat akin to Stockholm syndrome.
-As the character ‘Daenerys Targaryen’ states in the HBO series, Game of Thrones, “people learn to love their chains.”
-However the most important reason was that this massively consuming, soul draining, mach-speed routine was what kept me from actually becoming truly insane.
+As Game of Thrones’ ‘Daenerys Targaryen’ said, “people learn to love their chains.”
+However, the most important reason was that this massively consuming, soul draining, mach-speed routine was what I felt kept me from actually becoming truly insane.
 Odd isn’t it?
 This job that had effectively been a stop-gag from access to any happiness, was actually serving as my mental salvation.